diducks/SIMPLE_PROCESSOR/README.md

-This processor can only perform add, lw, and sw operations.
+This processor can only perform add, sub, and, or lw, and sw operations.
+Pls read 1->2->report for understanding.